Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 nickname

-The customer's first name or nickname, captured when the customer creates an account.
-Used to personalize the email greeting.
+The consumer's nickname, captured when the consumer creates an account.
+Used to personalize review request emails.

 This parameter is required if your site is injecting a nickname.
 Otherwise, it is recommended.